BreatheTaichi/protopla.net/README.md

 Gamepad on menus for more seamless experience.

+Max screen size so player doesn't see past background image if they are on a large screen.
+Then I could get rid of the background fill and save some processing.

 Option to turn on names of bodies in race for better learning experience.
 Add random loading messages with different facts about each level.